chadi-kazan/trading_system/README.md

 3. **Enrich Seed Universe** - Incorporate Russell 2000 constituents or custom watchlists for broader discovery.
 4. **Extend Strategies** - Add new modules in `strategies/` and register them in `STRATEGY_FACTORIES` for inclusion in CLI workflows.
 5. **Enhance Notebooks** - Build custom dashboards atop the generated CSV outputs for investment committee presentations.
-6. **Russell 2000 Momentum Explorer** - Use the `/russell/momentum` page to triage leaders and laggards, then hand symbols off to the main dashboard or watchlist with one click.
+6. **Momentum Explorer** - Use the `/russell/momentum` and `/sp500/momentum` pages to compare leaders and laggards, sort by strategy or final scores, and push symbols to the dashboard or watchlist with one click.

-The system is intentionally modular—adjust a single component (e.g., filters, risk limits, analytics) without rewriting the CLI.
+The system is intentionally modular - adjust a single component (e.g., filters, risk limits, analytics) without rewriting the CLI.
 Combine automated reports with discretionary review to maintain a disciplined, repeatable small-cap growth process.